 Another option for the car-less commuter is the Metrolink train.
 The Ventura County Line has a stop at the Bob Hope Airport, and the Antelope Valley Line stops in downtown Burbank.
 Though this can be quite costly, the Metrolink is the fastest public transportation into Los Angeles's Union Station.

 So, welcome to the Valley new Burbank resident!
-Whether you're working in the pictures or just looking for a family-friendly LA suburb, you'll be sure to find a comfortable apartment in Burbank's many new developments!
+You'll be sure to find a comfortable apartment in Burbank's many new developments!